Audio-Universe/sonification-suite/docs/user-guide.md

 These pages walk through the complete sonification workflow, from choosing data to generating final audio output.

+For guided tutorial videos, please visit the [Audio Universe page](https://www.audiouniverse.org/sonification-suite/suggestions-and-example-bank/tutorials).

+This User Guide covers concepts that are mostly relevant to the **Planetaria** module, but for help using the **Data Composer** module, you should visit [its own guide](../data-composer).

 ## Quick Start

 The Suite generally follows a 4-step process, each of which is given in more detail below: